EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

 ``PyFHD.pyfhd_tools.pyfhd_setup.pyfhd_parser()``
 +++++++++++++++++++++++++++++++++++++++++++++++++

-You can also find the options in the ``pyfhd_setup.py`` file, this is the file that is used to generate the command line interface and the configuration file.
+You can also find the options in the ``pyfhd_setup.py`` file, which is the file that is used to generate the command-line interface and the configuration file.
-Specifically look for the ``pyfhd_parser()`` function.
+Specifically, look for the ``pyfhd_parser()`` function.
 You can see the source here: `pyfhd_parser <../_modules/PyFHD/pyfhd_tools/pyfhd_setup.html#pyfhd_parser>`_

 Downloading MWA Data